 In 2014, the Town entered into a renegotiated agreement with a consultant to provide planning, zoning and land use services on an hourly rate fee structure.
-This agreement, which was set to expire September 30, 2017, was extended through September 30, 2020, and was renewable upon the consent of both parties.
-The current agreement is now effective/renewed through September 30, 2023.
+This agreement, which was set to expire September 30, 2017, was extended and is now effective/renewed through September 30, 2026, and is renewable upon the consent of both parties.
 The current arrangement is with a new professional corporation, which acquired the prior service provider.
-For the fiscal year ended September 30, 2023, the Town paid approximately \$83,000 for these services.
-Subsequent to September 30, 2023, the Town entered into a new agreement under substantially the same terms through April 28, 2025.
+For the fiscal year ended September 30, 2024, the Town paid approximately \$97,000 for these services.